Spectral theory: A definition of spectrum

 If the inverse exists, T is called regular.
 If it does not exist, T is called singular.

 With these definitions, the resolvent set of T is the set of all complex numbers ζ such that R_{ζ} exists and is bounded.
 This set often is denoted as ρ(T).
 The spectrum of T is the set of all complex numbers ζ such that R_{ζ} fails to exist or is unbounded.
 Often the spectrum of T is denoted by σ(T).
 The function R_{ζ} for all ζ in ρ(T) (that is, wherever R_{ζ} exists as a bounded operator) is called the resolvent of T. The spectrum of T is therefore the complement of the resolvent set of T in the complex plane.
 Every eigenvalue of T belongs to σ(T), but σ(T) may contain non-eigenvalues.

 This definition applies to a Banach space, but of course other types of space exist as well; for example, topological vector spaces include Banach spaces, but can be more general.
 On the other hand, Banach spaces include Hilbert spaces, and it is these spaces that find the greatest application and the richest theoretical results.
 With suitable restrictions, much can be said about the structure of the spectra of transformations in a Hilbert space.
 In particular, for self-adjoint operators, the spectrum lies on the real line and (in general) is a spectral combination of a point spectrum of discrete eigenvalues and a continuous spectrum.

-Spectral theory briefly
+Spectral theory

 In functional analysis and linear algebra the spectral theorem establishes conditions under which an operator can be expressed in simple form as a sum of simpler operators.
 As a full rigorous presentation is not appropriate for this article, we take an approach that avoids much of the rigor and satisfaction of a formal treatment with the aim of being more comprehensible to a non-specialist.

 This topic is easiest to describe by introducing the bra–ket notation of Dirac for operators.
 As an example, a very particular linear operator L might be written as a dyadic product: